logdna/logdna-winston/README.md

 // log with meta
 logger.log({
   level: 'info'
 , message: 'Log from LogDNA-winston'
 , indexMeta: true // Optional.
 If not provided, it will use the default.
-    , data:'Some information' //  Properties besides level, message and indexMeta are considered as "meta" , error: new Error("It's a trap.") // Transport will parse the error object under property 'error' })
+, data:'Some information' //  Properties besides level, message and indexMetaare considered as "meta" , error: new Error("It's a trap.") // Transport will parse the error object under property 'error' })

 // log without meta